vkhikhlov/kotlin-vue-wrappers/kotlin-vue/README.md

 In most cases Vue recommends using templates to build your HTML.
 But also Vue has render functions, a closer-to-the-compiler alternative to templates.

-Let's give an examples.
+Let's give examples.
 Suppose we have next Vue component located in Hello.vue file:

 ```vue
 <template>